Tell Em (Cochise and Snot song)

-"Tell Em" is a song by American rappers Cochise and Snot, released on May 28, 2021, with an accompanying music video directed by Cole Bennett.
+"Tell Em" is a song by American rappers Cochise and $NOT, released on May 28, 2021, with an accompanying music video directed by Cole Bennett.
 Written by the artists alongside producer Jootsu, the song is about the rappers' success and money-making.
 After snippets of the song appeared on TikTok, it became popular and highly-anticipated.
+After plenty of choreography/dance based videos on the social media platform TikTok, The song's popularity continued growing.